pheasantframework/pheasant_temp/README.md

 For basic usage of this package, there really isn't much to it.

-There is only one basic function, `renderFunc`, which takes in two required and one optional parameter: **`script`**, which represents the script portion of a '.phs' file, **`template`** which represents the template part of a '.phs' file, and the optional **`buildExtension`** parameter, which must represent the extension of built pheasant files (when building them to dart files) when using this package as a part of the much larger Pheasant Framework - by default, it is set to `'.phs.dart'`.
+There are only two basic functions.
+One of them is the rendering function, `renderFunc`, which takes in two required and one optional parameter: **`script`**, which represents the script portion of a '.phs' file, **`template`** which represents the template part of a '.phs' file, and the optional **`buildExtension`** parameter, which must represent the extension of built pheasant files (when building them to dart files) when using this package as a part of the much larger Pheasant Framework - by default, it is set to `'.phs.dart'`.

 The function returns the desired Dart Code Composition for the built pheasant file, including all necessary imports and the Component Class.
 In the later future, the code will be optimized, and there may be alternative ways to achieve this effect, but would be presented differently.
 The Dart Code Composition is formatted and returned as a `String`.

+The second function, `renderMain`, is used to render the main pheasant dart file - `main.phs.dart`.
+There are no required parameters, although there are some optional parameters that can customize the rendering process

 ## Getting started